adampresley/vim-markdown-preview-mdtohtml/README.md

 ## Intro

 A small Vim plugin for previewing markdown files in a browser using the [mdtohtml](https://github.com/gomarkdown/mdtohtml) tool.
 It opens whatever browser is set as your system default.
+This plugin is a variation on the plugin [Vim Markdown Preview](https://github.com/JamshedVesuna/vim-markdown-preview).

 The aim of this plugin is to be light weight with minimal dependencies.
 Thus, there is *no* polling engine or webserver involved.